OHS Student Handbook

 Oakwood Junior/Senior High School offers a continuum of program options under the umbrella of IDEA and ADA for students with special needs as outlined in their Individualized Education Plan (IEP’s) or 504 Plans.
 All students with disabilities are included in general education classes as much as appropriate.
-Supports and services for students with identified needs are offered in the general education classroom, resource room, and through community-based learning designed to teach skills leading to adult independence.
-The OJHS/OHS Intervention Specialists serve in several capacities for identified students: as a coordinator for vocational training within the community, as resource room teachers to provide direct instruction to qualifying students, and as collaborative teachers present with a general educator in the classroom to provide necessary modifications and accommodations for students.
+The OJH/OHS Intervention Specialists may lend their expertise in the writing of a 504 Plan for a student with a medical recommendation and may collaborate with the assembled team on determining appropriate accommodations.
+Intervention Specialists do not provide individualized instruction to a student on a 504 Plan.
+Intervention Specialists serve in several capacities for identified students on an IEP: as a coordinator for vocational training within the community, as resource room teachers to provide direct instruction to qualifying students, and as collaborative teachers present with a general educator in the classroom providing necessary modifications and accommodations for students in the general education setting.
+Supports and services for students on an IEP with identified needs are offered in the general education classroom, resource room, and through community-based learning designed to teach skills leading to adult independence.
 Resource classes in math, English, science, social studies, and academic transitions, are available for students with IEPs.
 Academic transitions instruction is provided through a Transitions Learning Center, a semester class where students can earn a .5 elective credit.
 Class instruction focuses on one’s transition goals outlined in his/her IEP to include: identifying learning styles, study skills, organizational strategies, memory skills strategies, goal setting, beginning the career assessment process, etc. Students will also be given the opportunity to complete homework, and study for tests/quizzes.

 Speech and language services, hearing intervention services, vision intervention services, orientation and mobility services, adaptive physical education, physical therapy and occupational therapy are also available for students with identified needs.
 In addition, oral interpreters and aides assist students when appropriate.
 Support services that best meet the needs of limited English proficient (LEP) students are available to English Learner (EL) students whose primary or home language is other than English who need special language assistance in order to effectively participate in school instructional programs.
 Students must be evaluated and qualify as limited English proficient (LEP) and needing special language help and services through an assessment process.

-Children who perform or show potential for performing at remarkably high levels of accomplishment when compared to others of their age, experience, or environment and who are identified in the areas of superior cognitive domain, specific academic domain (math, science, social studies, reading/writing), creative thinking domain, and/or visual/performing arts domain (visual arts, music, dance, drama).
+Children who perform or show potential for performing at remarkably high levels of accomplishment when compared to others of their age, experience, or environment and who are identified in the areas of superior cognitive ability, specific academic ability (math, science, social studies, reading/writing), creative thinking ability, and/or visual/performing arts ability (visual arts, music, dance, drama).
 The district uses an approach of assessment and identification to identify students who perform, or show potential for performing, at high levels of accomplishment in these domains.